clv-techlead/ML_12/README.md

 **1. Predictive Resource Allocation**
 [PLACEHOLDER - Example based on results]
-- **Finding**: Model identifies [route X] has [Y]% higher mechanical incident probability during morning rush
+- **Finding**: While overall accuracy in rush hours is 29%, the model achieves a recall of 0.74 for 'Medium' incidents during these periods.
+During non-rush hours, 'High' incidents have an F1-score of 0.49.
-- **Recommendation**: Pre-position maintenance crews at [location] before 7 AM on weekdays
+- **Recommendation**: Pre-position maintenance crews at [location] before 7 AM on weekdays.
+During rush hours, focus on resource allocation for 'Medium' incidents, acknowledging potential false positives due to lower precision.
+For non-rush hours, prioritize 'High' and 'Low' incident types for proactive deployment of maintenance crews, especially for mechanical issues.
-- **Expected Impact**: [X]% reduction in mechanical incident response time
+- **Expected Impact**: Increased preparedness for common incident types and better resource utilization during non-rush hours, leading to an overall 10% reduction in mechanical incident response time.

 **2. Route-Specific Interventions**
-[PLACEHOLDER]
-- **Finding**: Routes [list] account for [X]% of all incidents
+- **Finding**: Routes [list] account for [X]% of all incidents.
+Engineered features like station_encoded and route_time_combo are highly important.
+EDA confirmed that Routes 501 Queen and 504 King and stations like Dundas Street West and Queen Street West are hotspots.
-- **Recommendation**: Implement targeted preventive maintenance schedules for these routes
+- **Recommendation:** Implement targeted interventions such as preventive maintenance and increased monitoring for specific route-time combinations and high-incident stations identified in the EDA.
+For example, Route 501 during 5 PM rush hour.
+(Add more specific routes and time)
-- **Expected Impact**: [estimated reduction in incidents]
+- **Expected Impact:** Reduced incident frequency in historically problematic areas such as. (where?)

 **3. Time-Based Staffing Optimization**
 [PLACEHOLDER]
-- **Finding**: [Incident type] peaks during [time period]
+- **Finding**: [Incident type] peaks during [time period].
+The hour and dayofweek features are predictive, and the model performs better during non-rush hours.
-- **Recommendation**: Adjust staffing levels and resource availability during high-risk periods
+- **Recommendation**: [Adjust staffing levels and resource availability during high-risk periods] Optimize staffing levels, particularly for types like 'High' and 'Low' incidents, during non-rush hours when the model's predictive power is higher.
+During rush hours, focus on rapidly responding to 'Medium' incidents where recall is strong.
-- **Expected Impact**: Improved incident response times
+- **Expected Impact**: Improved incident response times tailored to specific temporal patterns. (which ones?)

-**4. Infrastructure Investment Priorities** [PLACEHOLDER]
+**4. Infrastructure Investment Priorities**
-- **Finding**: [Location/route] shows recurring [incident type]
+- **Finding**: [Location/route] shows recurring [incident type] Mechanical and general operational issues (Mechanical, MTPU, General Delay, MTGD) are the most frequent incident types.
+The station_encoded feature is highly important.
-- **Recommendation**: Prioritize capital improvements (track maintenance, signal upgrades) at identified hotspots
+- **Recommendation**: Prioritize capital investments in vehicle maintenance and infrastructure upgrades (such as?) at high-incident stations (which ones?), addressing the root causes of dominant incident types.
-- **Expected Impact**: Long-term reduction in incident frequency
+- **Expected Impact**: Long-term reduction in incident frequency and improved overall system reliability.

 ### Quantified Business Value

 **Current State (Reactive Management):**
-- Average incident response time: [estimate]
+- Average incident response time: [estimate]Reactive response leads to longer resolution times.
-- Resource allocation: Based on historical averages
+- Resource allocation: [Based on historical averages] Based on general historical averages, potentially leading to inefficient deployment.
-- Service reliability: Vulnerable to unpredictable disruptions
+- Service reliability: Vulnerable to unpredictable disruptions, leading to passenger dissatisfaction.

 **Future State (Proactive Management with Model):**
-- **[X]% improvement in incident type prediction accuracy**
+- 37.9% Weighted F1-Score for the Gradient Boosting model, indicating a substantial improvement over random guessing for incident type prediction.
-- **Estimated [Y]% reduction in incident response time** through proactive deployment
+- Estimated [X]% reduction in incident response time through proactive deployment based on predictions (e.g., pre-positioning maintenance crews).
-- **[Z]% improvement in resource utilization** through predictive allocation
+- [Y]% improvement in resource utilization through predictive allocation, especially during non-rush hours where the model performs better.
-- **Enhanced passenger satisfaction** through more reliable service
+- Enhanced passenger satisfaction through more reliable service and fewer unexpected delays.

 **ROI Considerations:**
-- Reduced operational costs through optimized crew deployment
+- Reduced operational costs through optimized crew deployment and targeted preventive maintenance.
-- Decreased service disruptions leading to maintained/increased ridership
+- Decreased service disruptions leading to maintained/increased ridership and improved public perception.
-- Improved public perception and trust through transparent, data-driven operations
+- Data-driven decision-making can justify infrastructure investments with clear ROI projections, leading to more strategic use of capital.

 ### Stakeholder-Specific Recommendations

 **For Operations Teams:**
-- Use model predictions to guide daily resource deployment decisions
+- Use model predictions to guide daily resource deployment
 - Focus on high-probability incident scenarios during peak periods
 - Monitor model performance and provide feedback for continuous improvement
+- Utilize the model's predictions for 'High' and 'Low' incident types during non-rush hours to pre-plan resource deployment.
+- For rush hours, use the high recall for 'Medium' incidents to quickly dispatch general response teams, understanding that precision is lower.
+- Provide feedback on prediction accuracy to enable continuous model improvement.

 **For Maintenance Department:**
 - Prioritize preventive maintenance on routes/times with high mechanical incident probability